Types of Financial Aid

 NYS Part-Time Tuition Assistance Program for Non-Degree Programs

-Allows part-time students enrolled in non-degree workforce credential programs leading to employment or advancement of a student in a ‘significant industry’ as identified by the Department of Labor to receive part-time TAP.
+NYS tuition award for part-time students enrolled in eligible non-degree workforce credential programs leading to employment or advancement of a student in a ‘significant industry’ as identified by the Department of Labor.
+Eligible CCC non-degree workforce credential programs are as follows:

 Approved Programs